Custom House, Newham

 The Dock Directors’ Access Centre was refurbished in 1995 – and then demolished soon afterwards.
 (That was the kind of thing the London Docklands Development Corporation did in those days.)

 The LDDC’s destructive change of mind was the consequence a desire to create space for the ExCel (later ExCeL) exhibition and conference centre, which opened in 2000.
 The centre has 90,000 square metres of event space on a 100-acre site north of the Royal Victoria Dock.
 The £250 million construction project was the largest in east London since Canary Wharf.
-During the 2020 covid-19 crisis the ExCeL was converted into the country’s first and largest NHS Nightingale hospital – but was never much used, except as a vaccination hub in 2021.
+During the first wave of the covid-19 pandemic the ExCeL was converted into the country’s first and largest NHS Nightingale hospital – but was never much used, except as a vaccination hub in 2021.

-Custom House station was closed for almost the whole of 2017 to increase its capacity by 50 per cent and make other improvements in advance of the arrival of the Elizabeth line (Crossrail), sometime after September 2021.
+Custom House station was closed for almost the whole of 2017 to increase its capacity by 50 per cent and make other improvements in advance of the arrival of the Elizabeth line (Crossrail).

 The ward of Custom House has a significant black African community, mainly speaking Yoruba, Twi and Swahili.
 Fifteen per cent of homes in the ward are lone parent households with dependent children.